eprikazc/nose-desktop-notifications/README.md

 nose-desktop-notifications
 ==========================
 Desktop notifications to show nose test run results.
-Currently works in Ubuntu only.
+Tested in Ubuntu 15.10, but it should work with any desktop environment supporting D-BUS.

 Inspired by https://github.com/dbader/pytest-osxnotify